SirWumpus/node-getopt/README.md

 Parse an array of strings for options according to opts.

-An argument that starts with a leading minus (-) is an option, "-f", or a list of options, "-fgh".
-Options and arguments can appear in any order until a "--" argument is seen, which indicates the remainder are only arguments.
+An argument that starts with a leading hyphen (-) followed by a single character, "-f".
+An option is either an option-flag, "-f", or option-argument, "-x arg".
+Option-flags can appear together in any order as a list, "-hfg"; an option-argument can appear at the end of list of option-flags, "-hfgx arg" or "-hfgxarg".
+Options can appear in any order until a "--" argument is seen, which indicates the remainder are only arguments.

 **Parameters**
  * `argv` : Array of string arguments.

  * `opts` : String of allowed option letters and modifiers.
 A letter followed by a colon (:) requires an argument as the suffix or the next argument, `-f{arg}` or `-f {arg}`.

  * `opterr` : OPTIONAL boolean.
 True (default) to write error messages to console.error().
 A leading colon (:) in opts string will also disable error messages.